 Companies and individuals are required to register for VAT in Malta under one of the following categories:

-Maltese companies registering for VAT under Article 10 will receive a VAT number with the MT prefix which can also be used as an EORI number.
-Maltese companies registering for VAT under Articles 11 and 12 will receive VAT numbers without the MT prefix.
+Maltese companies registering for VAT in 2024 under Article 10 will receive a VAT number with the MT prefix which can also be used as an EORI number.
+Here is the threshold that must be considered for VAT registration in Malta:

 Companies and individuals registering for the Maltese VAT are required to submit the following documents with the VAT Department:

 - copy of ID card or valid passport of the applicant in the case of natural persons;